-1. Remove the power cord from the system before removing the heatsink.
-2. Unscrew the heatsink screws in the sequence as shown in the illustration.
-3. Gently wriggle the heatsink to loosen it from the CPU (do not use excessive force!).
-Once the heat ink is loosened, remove it from the CPU.
-4. Remove the used thermal grease and clean the surface of the CPU and the heatsink, Reapply the proper amount of thermal grease on the surface before reinstalling the heatsink.
+1. Unscrew and remove the heatsink screws in the sequence shown in the picture on the right.
+2. Hold the heatsink as shown in the picture on the right and gently wriggle to loosen it from the CPU.
+(Do not use excessive force when doing this!)
+3. Once the heatsink is loosened, remove it from the CPU socket.
+4. Clean the surface of the CPU and the heatsink to get rid of the old thermal grease.
+Reapply the proper amount of thermal grease before you re-install the heatsink.